Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Trinidad and Tobago with the Trinidad and Tobago dollar

 No, the Trinidad and Tobago dollar is freely available and convertible.
 See guide: What is a closed currency?

-Here are some popular conversion amounts for USD to TTD (US dollar to Trinidad and Tobago dollar)*.
+Here are some popular conversion amounts for GBP to TTD (British pound to Trinidad and Tobago dollar)*.

-*Converted at the current USDTTD interbank exchange rate.
+*Converted at the current GBPTTD interbank exchange rate.
 Calculate actual payout amounts for Send Money and Travel Money exchange rates.

 To get a good (and fair) exchange rate when sending money to Trinidad and Tobago you need to find and compare exchange rates for International Money Transfers (IMTs).